cosmos/interchain-security/docs/docs/adrs/adr-002-throttle.md

 ### Negative

 * Throttling introduces a vector for a malicious consumer chain to halt the provider, see issue below.
-  However, this is sacrificing liveness in a edge case scenario for the sake of security.
+  However, this is sacrificing liveness in an edge case scenario for the sake of security.
   As an improvement, [using retries](https://github.com/cosmos/interchain-security/issues/713) would fully prevent this attack vector.

 ### Neutral